- How do I get access to the EECS wireless network?

 |EECS-PSK||Y||Y||WPA2-PSK + AES||MAC Registration|

-On the “EECS-PSK” WLAN, systems must support WPA2-PSK + AES encryption.
+On the “EECS-PSK” WLAN, systems must support WPA2-PSK with AES encryption.
 The key is not public; please visit the helpdesk to have your device configured.

 Guests who need assistance getting their laptops online should ask their sponsors to provide them with technical support.
 Sponsors can hire CUSG for this purpose.